What is the New Jersey Secure Choice Savings Program?

 How does the New Jersey Secure Choice Savings Program work?

-The New Jersey Secure Choice Program first auto enrolls employees at a 3% Pretax contribution rate into an individual retirement account (IRA) through payroll deductions.
+The New Jersey Secure Choice Program first auto enrolls employees at a 3% Pre-tax contribution rate into an individual retirement account (IRA) through payroll deductions.
 Employees can opt out or increase/decrease their contribution rate into the account.
 Unlike a 401(k) plan where employees can contribute on a Pretax or Roth basis, the Secure Choice program only allows for Pretax deferrals.
-Additionally, contributions into the Secure Choice program are limited to $6,000 maximum ($7,000 for those over 50), while a 401(k) plan will allow employees to defer up to $20,500 or $27,000 if over age 50, for 2022.
+Additionally, contributions into the Secure Choice program are limited to $7,000 maximum ($8,000 for those over 50), while a 401(k) plan will allow employees to defer up to $23,000 or $30,500 if over age 50, for 2024.

 What are the investments offered in the NJ Secure Choice plans and how are they managed?